Agri-Hub/Space2Ground/README.md

 # Space2Ground

-### Towards Space-to-Ground Data Availability for the Monitoring of the Common Agricultural Policy
+### Towards Space-to-Ground Data Availability for the Monitoring of the Common Agricultural Policy (CAP)